-The first 9 months of 2021 have yielded rainfall totals of up to 1,100mm across much west and south Gippsland.
-Based on the rainfall forecast, there is confidence in a positive start for the coming irrigation season.
+The first 9 months of 2022 have yielded rainfall totals of up to 700mm across much of west and south Gippsland.
+Based on the rainfall forecast, there is likely to be low demand for irrigation during the coming irrigation season.
 Restrictions may apply late in the season if dry conditions return but are otherwise unlikely.